Is vegan leather durable?

 What are the environmental impacts associated with vegan leather?

--Renewable resources - Materials like pineapple leather and apple leather use fewer resources and reduce environmental impact compared to polyurethane leathers.
+- Renewable resources - Materials like pineapple leather and apple leather use fewer resources and reduce environmental impact compared to polyurethane leathers.

--Microplastics - Like faux fur production, the production of some synthetic leathers can generate microplastics, which contribute to ocean pollution and ecosystem destruction.
+- Microplastics - Like faux fur production, the production of some synthetic leathers can generate microplastics, which contribute to ocean pollution and ecosystem destruction.

--Product life cycle - Material durability is a key factor in environmental impact.
+- Product life cycle - Material durability is a key factor in environmental impact.
 Products made from renewable resources and designed to be recycled are more environmentally friendly.

-Comparison with animal leather
+Comparison with Animal Leather

 ❌ Deforestation - intensive farming contributes to massive deforestation and biodiversity loss.